|Copa Libertadores 1972|

 CM: Antonio Sastre (Argentina)

-Sastre played most of his career for Club Atlético Independiente and São Paulo of Brazil.
+Antonio Sastre played most of his career for Club Atlético Independiente and São Paulo of Brazil.
+He formed a forward lone with Vicente de la Mata and Arsenio Erico with Independiente.
 He is one of the 24 players inducted into the Argentine Football Association Hall of Fame.
-Sastre was an all-round midfielder who could play well almost anywhere on the pitch due to his intelligence and versatility.
+He was an all-round midfielder who could play well almost anywhere on the pitch due to his intelligence and versatility.
+From 1933 to 1941, he was capped 34 times, winning the Copa América in 1937 and 1941.

 Raimondo played for Rosario Central and Atlanta before joining Independiente in 1969.
-It was with Independiente that he had most of his success as a player, while he was there the club won two league championships, three (of their four in a row) Copa Libertadores titles, two Copa Interamericanas and an Intercontinental Cup.
-Raimondo was selected as the Player of the Year of Argentina in 1974.
-In 1975 Raimondo joined River Plate, he was only with the club for one season but in that time he helped the club to win both of the Argentine league titles that year.
+He won two league championships, three (of their four in a row) Copa Libertadores titles, two Copa Interamericanas and an Intercontinental Cup.
+He was selected as the Player of the Year of Argentina in 1974.
+In 1975, Raimondo joined River Plate where he helped the club to win both of the Argentine league titles that year.

 AM/CM: José Omar Pastoriza (Argentina)